stouffer/EvoGeoModules/manuscript/manuscript.md

 # Results and discussion

 Splitting the datasets at the continental, regional, and local levels delineates clear quantitative predictions.
-Should community assembly favor the co-occurence of evolutionarily linked species pairs, we expect that regional networks will have a high degree of phylogenetic matching compared with the continental one.
+At the regional scale, one can expect community assembly to promote the co-occurrence of evolutionarily linked species pairs -- *i.e.*, a host and a parasite from lineages that interact will tend to co-occur more often, because the parasites are filtered to be present in sites where they can find hosts.
+Under this situation, we expect that regional networks will have a high degree of phylogenetic matching (because they account for the information on potential species interactions); we do in addition expect that their phylogenetic signal will be larger than what is found in the continental network, since the later represents a somewhat artefactual agglomeration of species pairs that do not co-occur.
+The opposite situation (a relatively lower phylogenetic matching) would therefore be suggestive of a weaker selection for the co-occurrence of evolutionarily tied species pairs.

-In the contrary, a relatively lower phylogenetic matching would be indicative of a weaker selection for the co-occurence of evolutionarily tied species pairs.
-At the local scale, if interactions between species at matching phylogenetic positions are conserved, we would expect both a similar or higher level of phylogenetic matching between the local and the regional scale, and a positive relationship between the frequency of interaction and its overall importance for phylogenetic matching.
-In the contrary, if local assembly proceeds largely independently from the co-evolutionary history, the relative level of phylogenetic matching in local networks should be the same as in the regional networks through a sampling effect, but the frequency of interactions should bear no relationship to their importance in overall matching.
+At the local scale, if interactions between species at matching phylogenetic positions are conserved, we would expect both a similar or higher level of phylogenetic matching between the local and the regional scale, and a positive relationship between the frequency of interaction and its overall importance for phylogenetic matching (interactions with a strong phylogenetic signal happen more often).
+On the contrary, if local assembly proceeds largely independently from the co-evolutionary history, the relative level of phylogenetic matching in local networks should be the same as in the regional networks (through a sampling effect from the distribution of interaction-level contribution to cophylogenetic matching), but the frequency of interactions should bear no relationship to their importance in overall matching.

 ## Local and regional scale networks show no co-phylogenetic matching

 As host-macroparasite interactions are hypothesized to be ecologically constrained, as a result of their being evolutionary conserved [@comb01], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
-Of course, if ecological mechanisms reduce co-phylogenetic matching, we should detect this signal at the continental scale but not locally.
+Of course, if ecological mechanisms (such as filtering) reduce co-phylogenetic matching, we should detect this signal at the continental scale but not locally.
 Out of 51 sites, 35 show no signal of co-phylogenetic matching at all, 11 show significant co-phylogenetic matching when using the regional interactions, and 12 show significant co-phylogenetic matching using the local interactions (see *Supp.
 Mat.
-1* for network-level significance values;
+1* for network-level significance values; \autoref{maps}).
-\autoref{maps}).
 These results support the idea that macro-evolutionary processes, such as co-diversification, can have consequences at the macro-ecological level but may not in fact be detectable at finer spatial scales.

 ## Local and regional scale networks have the same relative co-phylogenetic matching